ahmetson/blocklords-tron/README.md

 ## Structure of Project

-This is a SmartContract Deploying environment based on **[CodeXpert Tron (TRX) DApp Tutorial Template]**(https://github.com/ThisIsCodeXpert/CodeXpert-Tron-DApp-Template).
+This is a SmartContract Deploying environment based on [CodeXpert Tron (TRX) DApp Tutorial Template](https://github.com/ThisIsCodeXpert/CodeXpert-Tron-DApp-Template).

 `tronbox.js` contains settings to deploy the SmartContract on Tron Blockchain.
 Checkout the documentation of TronBox to see different available options.